 18 June 2024

 One security breach can make it hard for your business to recover.
 Here's CVE-2023-35036, a nasty SQL attack flaw that can be found in MOVEit Transfer versions from before 2021.0.7.
 Attackers might be able to sneak in without being invited and steal private data or wreck your systems because of this unwanted guest.
-Don't worry; taking the right steps can stop this leak and keep your info safe.
+Don't worry, though; taking the right steps can stop this leak and keep your info safe.

 Being alert is the first step.
 Don't wait until the roof falls in to do something.
 Sign up for reputable security feeds and alerts to discover new threats like CVE-2023-35036 as soon as they happen.
 Knowing things gives you power, and keeping up with them is half the fight.

 Now, it's time to fix things.
 Patches are always being released by software companies to fix security holes.
 Do not let these important changes sit around doing nothing.
-It is said that an ounce of protection is worth a pound of cure, so make it a priority to patch your MOVEit Transfer software immediately.
+It is said that an ounce of protection is worth a pound of cure, so make it a priority to patch your MOVEit Transfer software right away.
 If money is tight, you might want to give more attention to the systems that store the most private information.
 After all, you wouldn't want the crown jewels to get into the wrong hands, would you?

 Finally, keep in mind that security is a constant process, not a fix that only works once.
 Regular vulnerability scans will help you find any hidden risks, and penetration testing will help you find loopholes in your defenses by simulating real-life attacks.
 Attackers will have a much harder time taking advantage of holes like CVE-2023-35036 if you keep your defenses strong.